The end of diesel

 This will change as green activists the world over start to find out that they have fallen onto the dirty side of the deal and are up in arms.
 How long until further reductions and new, even tighter rules come in?

-If diesel cannot really be made clean, but regulation requires us to go this clean, what are the solutions then?
+If diesel cannot be made clean, but regulation requires us to go this clean, what are the solutions then?
 And if further, even stricter legislation pokes holes into this already virtually impossible arrangement, then everything goes off the rails real quick.

-We are gas people in the end and methane does not produce the above described nasty stuff in the first place – I am talking about those very toxic particles.
+We are gas people in the end and methane does not produce the above-described nasty stuff in the first place – I am talking about those very toxic particles.
 Other emissions are so drastically reduced that cleaning the tiny rest down to EURO 6 standards and even cleaner is easy and cheap.

-The curves will meet this year in theory and in 2017 at the very latest and that will be the end of it.
+The curves will meet this year in theory and 2017 at the very latest and that will be the end of it.

 One line in the movie Cinderella went like this: don’t see the world for what it is but for what it could be.

-The difference between Cinderella and the fuels world is that Cinderella is a fairytale and magic was needed for the prince and the girl to live happily ever after.
+The difference between Cinderella and the fuels world is that Cinderella is a fairytale and magic is needed for the prince and the girl to live happily ever after.
 In the real fuels world, there is no magic necessary as all the ingredients for weaning us off diesel are already there.

 One must only step back and see the entire picture.